Hunt begins for British Spitfires buried in Myanmar

 After four years of brutal battles against the Japanese, the victorious British buried much of their inventory in 1945.

 "I've met all the eyewitnesses and I believe they are telling me the truth.
-I think we will find perfectly preserved aircraft" Cundall, who believes the aircraft are buried at a depth of 10 meters, said on Friday.
+I think we will find perfectly preserved aircraft" Cundall, who believes the aircraft are buried at a depth of 10 metres, said on Friday.

 "Because there is no oxygen at this depth there will be no corrosion," he said.